-Once the client completes an application and signs their new lease agreement, the properties use a portion of their marketing or promotional budget to pay the locators through an approved broker for helping them find a new tenant.
+Once a client completes an application and signs their new lease agreement, the property use a portion of their marketing or promotional budget to pay the locator through an approved broker for helping them find a new tenant.
 That’s how apartment locating services remain free to the client, keep the locators in business, and help properties lease vacant units!

-First things first – no matter who you decide to use to help find your next apartment, their service should always be free.
-As a client, the only specific ask they should have of you is to name them as the ‘referral source’ on your application to lease.
-But, just because the service is free, doesn’t mean you should have low expectations of your apartment locator.
+No matter who you decide to use to help find your next apartment, the service should always be free.
+As a client, the only specific request for you is to list the locator as the ‘referral source’ on your application to lease.
+But even though the service is free, it doesn’t mean you should have low expectations of your apartment locator.

-Here‘s how you can spot a great apartment locator from a mile away, whether you’ve used one before or not:
+Here is how you can spot a great apartment locator from a mile away:

 1) Impeccable communication

-Whether you filled out a form online, clicked an ad on a webpage, or inquired about something through social media- it should never take longer than a day before you’re chatting with your personal locator (holiday and overnight inquiries excluded).
-From the time you get connected with an apartment locator, it should feel like you’ve been matched with a talking and texting extraordinaire.
+Whether you filled out an online form, clicked an ad on a webpage, or inquired about something through social media, it should never take longer than a day before you’re chatting with your personal locator (holiday and overnight inquiries excluded).
+From the time you get connected with an apartment locator, it should feel like you’ve been matched with a market expert.
 The ideal apartment locating agent will introduce themself and ask a few initial questions.
 They’ll ask things like how they can best respect your time and preferred client communication, and most likely see when you have time to get on the phone to chat.

-The majority of our business is done through text, which is probably the same for many locating services.
-So, getting on a quick call with your agent allows you to know for sure they’re not some automated robot and gives you time to talk through things that are most important to you in your next apartment.
+The majority of our business is done through text, which is the same for many locating services.
+Getting on a quick call with your agent allows you to know for sure they’re not some automated robot and gives you time to talk through things that are most important to you about living in your next apartment.
 As your personal apartment search journey continues, you should expect your agent to touch base regularly so that you’re not left wondering when you’ll hear from them.

 2) Intentional listening and thoughtful explanations